wangzhi17/react-native-new-fast-image/README.md

 ## Usage

-**Note: You must be using React Native 0.60.0 or higher to use the most recent version of `react-native-fast-image-v2`.**
+**Note: You must be using React Native 0.60.0 or higher to use the most recent version of `react-native-new-fast-image`.**

 ```bash
 yarn add react-native-new-fast-image